Pictures of kitchens – 22 beautiful spaces to inspire your remodel

 21. A modern kitchen with colourful patterned tiles

-A row of mismatched decorative tiles is an inexpensive way to create a striking splashback that will lift a simple scheme out of the ordinary.
+A row of mismatched decorative tiles is an inexpensive way to create a striking backsplash that will lift a simple scheme out of the ordinary.

 22. A classic coastal kitchen with a breezy palette of blues

 Making blue part of the scheme rather than the focus of it offers a more contemporary feel.
-This kitchen splashback, looks every bit like it’s been created using hand-made tiles but it is actually a wallpaper, while subtle hints of ice blue balance the more punchy reds.
+Although it looks every bit like it’s been created using hand-made tiles, this kitchen backsplash is actually a wallpaper.
+Subtle hints of red balance the cool blues.

 Jennifer is the Digital Editor at Homes & Gardens.
 Having worked in the interiors industry for a number of years, spanning many publications, she now hones her digital prowess on the 'best interiors website' in the world.
 Multi-skilled, Jennifer has worked in PR and marketing, and the occasional dabble in the social media, commercial and e-commerce space.
 Over the years, she has written about every area of the home, from compiling design houses from some of the best interior designers in the world to sourcing celebrity homes, reviewing appliances and even the odd news story or two.